Particular/docs.particular.net/nservicebus/transactional-session/index.md

     * This results is a user in the database, known as a phantom record, which is never announced to the rest of the system.
 2. **Ghost message**: The controller publishes the `UserCreated` event first, then creates the user in the database.
 If a failure occurs between these two operations:
     * The `UserCreated` event is published, but the user is not created in the database.
     * The rest of the system is notified about the creation of the user, but the record does not exist in the database.
-This causes further errors in the system, which expects the user to exist in the database.
+This inconsistency causes errors in the system, as parts of the system expect the user to exist in the database.

 In the context of a message handler, the [Outbox](/nservicebus/outbox) feature can mitigate this problem.
 However, such scenarios remain unsolved outside the context of a message handler.